YourOnly-One/content/snoworld/en-ph/kb/ppop/ppop-idols.md

 ### Idols are beautiful, pure, and multitalented

-1933 Japan: <span lang="ja-Latn">Matsuko Ashita</span> (<span lang="ja">あした まつこ</span> / <span lang="ja">明日 待子</span>) became the very first music idol in history.
+1933 Japan: <bdi lang="ja-Latn">Matsuko Ashita</bdi> (<bdi lang="ja">あした まつこ</bdi> / <bdi lang="ja">明日 待子</bdi>) became the very first music idol in history.
 She was a theater actress with a captivating smile, unmatched beauty and immense cuteness, a good dancer and singer, a model, and a natural entertainer.

 Idols are an ideal person one wants to be and as such are expected to be perfect in many ways.
 They should be beautiful specimens, have an aura of innocence  and purity, be cute or cool, and demonstrate various talents.
 They are more than entertainers, they represent the dreams of every person.

 ### Idols undergo a trainee program

-1962 Japan: Johnny <span lang="ja-Latn">Kitagawa</span> (<span lang="ja">ジャニー喜多川</span>) developed the very first idol trainee system.
-Through it his company, Johnny & Associates (<span lang="ja">株式会社ジャニーズ事務所</span>), produced many of the first idol groups in the world.
+1962 Japan: Johnny <bdi lang="ja-Latn">Kitagawa</bdi> (<bdi lang="ja">ジャニー喜多川</bdi>) developed the very first idol trainee system.
+Through it his company, Johnny & Associates (<bdi lang="ja">株式会社ジャニーズ事務所</bdi>), produced many of the first idol groups in the world.

-1996 South Korea: SM Entertainment (<span lang="ko">SM 엔터테인먼트</span>) founder, Lee Soo Man (<span lang="ko">이수만</span>), brought the Japanese idol trainee system in Korea.
+1996 South Korea: SM Entertainment (<bdi lang="ko">SM 엔터테인먼트</bdi>) founder, Lee Soo Man (<bdi lang="ko">이수만</bdi>), brought the Japanese idol trainee system in Korea.
 Through Korea's cultural technology, an adaptation of the Japanese idol trainee system, the K-pop idol industry achieved global status in a short amount of time.

 An idol trainee program is an intensive training in singing while dancing an incredibly synchronized choreography.
 It sometimes include training in social skills, how to act and answer in interviews and variety shows, learning new languages, and specialized skills.
 It also serves as a chance for the idol to master their craft.